 top of page

 Also known as woodbine and five-leaved ivy, Virginia creeper and its cousin, Boston ivy, are not true ivies.
-They are in the grape family, and they spread via tendrils with adhesive disks.
-The former has blue berries, and the latter has none.
+They're in the grape family, and spread via tendrils with adhesive disks.
 Poison ivy, which resembles Virginia creeper, is in the cashew or sumac family.
 It has three leaflets, whitish berries, and adventitious roots, which give the vines a hairy appearance.
 (Read naturalist Kiersten Rankel's article on the benefits of leaving poison ivy in the landscape--https://tinyurl.com/28efdb96.)
 Although Virginia creeper causes confusion by occasionally producing three leaflets instead of five, a common saying can help with distinguishing between the two vines: “Leaves of three, let it be; leaves of five, let it thrive.”

 This native vine is adaptable to many sites and situations.
 Unlike the invasive roots of English ivy, the tendrils and adhesive disks of this vine shouldn’t cause damage to buildings or structures.
 Some caution should be used, because the weight of a mature vine could pull off wood boards or shift gutters.